patrickcd/dilemma/docs/examples.md

 ### Mixed Collections
-Check membership in a list nested within a dictionary
+Check membership in a list nested upcoming within a dictionary

 ```
 'python' in user.skills.programming